Karthiks915/TodoRSC/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+Simple Todo app to practice implementation of Repository Service Controller pattern.

-A simple todo app that uses the following -
+The app uses the following -
 1) Riverpod for state management.
 (Uses Riverpod generation)
 2) Isar for local database.
 3) Freezed is code generation for data classes